F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 Read more about Cohen Kappa here.

-Remember that the F1 score is balancing precision and recall on the positive class while accuracy looks at correctly classified observations both positive and negative.
-That makes a big difference especially for the imbalanced problems where by default our model will be good at predicting true negatives and hence accuracy will be high.
-However, if you care equally about true negatives and true positives then accuracy is the metric you should choose.
+Remember that the F1 score balances precision and recall in the positive class, while accuracy looks at correctly classified observations, both positive and negative.
+That makes a big difference, especially for the imbalanced problems, where by default our model will be good at predicting true negatives and hence accuracy will be high.
+However, if you care equally about true negatives and true positives, then accuracy is the metric you should choose.

 If we look at our experiments below:

-What is common between ROC AUC and PR AUC is that they both look at prediction scores of classification models and not thresholded class assignments.
-What is different however is that ROC AUC looks at a true positive rate TPR and false positive rate FPR while PR AUC looks at positive predictive value PPV and true positive rate TPR.
+What is common between ROC AUC and PR AUC is that they both look at prediction scores of classification models, not thresholded class assignments.
+What is different, however, is that ROC AUC looks at a true positive rate TPR and the false positive rate FPR, while PR AUC looks at the positive predictive value PPV and the true positive rate TPR.

-Because of that if you care more about the positive class, then using PR AUC, which is more sensitive to the improvements for the positive class, is a better choice.
-One common scenario is a highly imbalanced dataset where the fraction of positive class, which we want to find (like in fraud detection), is small.
-I highly recommend taking a look at this kaggle kernel for a longer discussion on the subject of ROC AUC vs PR AUC for imbalanced datasets.
+Because of that, if you care more about the positive class, then using PR AUC, which is more sensitive to the improvements for the positive class, is a better choice.
+One common scenario is a highly imbalanced dataset where the fraction of positive classes, which we want to find (like in fraud detection), is small.
+I highly recommend taking a look at this Kaggle discussion thread for a longer discussion on the subject of ROC AUC vs. PR AUC for imbalanced datasets.

-If you care equally about the positive and negative class or your dataset is quite balanced, then going with ROC AUC is a good idea.
+If you care equally about the positive and negative classes or your dataset is quite balanced, then going with the ROC AUC is a good idea.

 Let’s compare our experiments on those two metrics:

 However, the improvements calculated in Average Precision (PR AUC) are larger and clearer.
-We get from 0.69 to 0.87 when at the same time ROC AUC goes from 0.92 to 0.97.
-Because of that ROC AUC can give a false sense of very high performance when in fact your model can be doing not that well.
+We get from 0.69 to 0.87 when, at the same time, ROC AUC goes from 0.92 to 0.97.
+Because of that, ROC AUC can give a false sense of very high performance when, in fact, your model is not doing that well.

-One big difference between F1 score and ROC AUC is that the first one takes predicted classes and the second takes predicted scores as input.
-Because of that, with F1 score you need to choose a threshold that assigns your observations to those classes.
-Often, you can improve your model performance by a lot if you choose it well.
+One big difference between the F1 score and the ROC AUC is that the first one takes predicted classes, and the second takes predicted scores as input.
+Because of that, with the F1 score, you need to choose a threshold that assigns your observations to those classes.
+Often, you can improve your model performance a lot if you choose it well.

-If your dataset is heavily imbalanced and/or you mostly care about the positive class, I’d consider using F1 score, or Precision-Recall curve and PR AUC.
+If your dataset is heavily imbalanced and/or you mostly care about the positive class, I’d consider using the F1 score, Precision-Recall curve, and PR AUC.
 The additional reason to go with F1 (or Fbeta) is that these metrics are easier to interpret and communicate to business stakeholders.

 Let’s take a look at the experimental results for some more insights:

-Experiments rank identically on F1 score (threshold=0.5) and ROC AUC.
-However, the F1 score is lower in value and the difference between the worst and the best model is larger.
-For the ROC AUC score, values are larger and the difference is smaller.
-Especially interesting is the experiment BIN-98 which has F1 score of 0.45 and ROC AUC of 0.92.
-The reason for it is that the threshold of 0.5 is a really bad choice for a model that is not yet trained (only 10 trees).
-You could get a F1 score of 0.63 if you set it at 0.24 as presented below:
+Experiments rank identically on the F1 score (threshold = 0.5) and ROC AUC.
+However, the F1 score is lower in value, and the difference between the worst and the best model is larger.
+For the ROC AUC score, values are larger, and the difference is smaller.

-If you would like to easily log those plots for every experiment I attach a logging helper at the end of this post.
+💡 If you would like to easily log those plots for every experiment, I have attached a logging helper at the end of this post.

 Final thoughts